MicrosoftDocs/win32/desktop-src/PerfCtrs/pdhvbisgoodstatus.md

 ---
-Description: 'The PdhVbIsGoodStatus function tests a status value to determine if it is a success or failure code.
+Description: The PdhVbIsGoodStatus function tests a status value to determine if it is a success or failure code.
 If the status value is a successful one, then the return value will be nonzero.
-If it is a failure status code, the return value will be zero.' ms.assetid: 'bdca8f64-5dcd-4ecb-ba95-72f7a56c0439'
+If it is a failure status code, the return value will be zero. ms.assetid: bdca8f64-5dcd-4ecb-ba95-72f7a56c0439
 title: PdhVbIsGoodStatus function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # PdhVbIsGoodStatus function